Beilein resigns as Cavaliers coach after failed NBA run - WHIZ News

 Cavs general manager Koby Altman stood by Beilein throughout his tenure.
 But as the All-Star break approached, it became evident that a change was necessary in order to salvage a season that from the start was devoted to developing the Cavs’ core of young talent, which includes guards Collin Sexton and Darius Garland along with forwards Larry Nance Jr. and Cedi Osman.

-Beilein’s not the first high=profile college coach to flop in the NBA.
+Beilein is not the first high-profile college coach to flop in the NBA.
 Kentucky’s John Calipari, Rick Pitino, Tim Floyd, Mike Montgomery and P.J.
 Carlesimo are among a group who found coaching at the highest level problematic.

-Associate head coach J.B.
-Bickerstaff will take over on an interim basis for Beilein.
-Bickerstaff had become the preferred sounding board for Cleveland’s players and he has head coaching experience after nearly two full seasons in Memphis and one with Houston.
+“While it’s unexpected, we understand and respect his decision to step down as head coach of the Cavaliers,” Altman said.
+“I was excited about the development of our young players, who have all shown growth and maturity under coach Beilein. … The NBA is a unique business that sometimes requires aggressive risk-taking on important long-term decisions to move a franchise forward and ultimately compete for championships.”

 Beilein’s departure continues a troubling pattern for the Cavs, who have been plagued by coaching instability and nearly constant change over the past few years.
 Bickertstaff is Cleveland’s seventh coach since 2013.